michaelshiloh/ProjectConstructionTechniques/README.md

 1. Cardboard:
 A perfectly acceptable enclosure can be made of cardboard and assembled using hot glue.
 This has the advantage that you are not dependent on anyone or access to specialized tools or equipment.
+It is also better for the environment.

 #### Components

 When working on the solderless breadboard, we use components that are designed to fit into the holes on the breadboard.
-These components are also designed to fit a Printed Circuit Board (PCB) and therefore are called *PCB mount* components.
+These components are also designed to fit a *Printed Circuit Board* (PCB) and therefore are called *PCB mount* components.
 When you move to an enclosure or panel, these are **not** the right type of component to use.

 Fortunately, there exist components that are designed to be mounted in a panel which are called *panel mount* components.
 In the IM lab we have panel mount switches and potentiometers which work exactly like the switches and potentiometers that you are familiar with.
 They